NLnetLabs/krill-manual/source/trust-anchor.rst

 need a dedicated configuration for this in your web server as it's a different path from the usual RRDP content, and you will need a separate rsyncd module.

+You should also see that a manifest and CRL were published for your TA.
+These files should be published in your Publication Server's base rsync directory.
+As explained above, the "ta" does not use a sub-dir.